Workplace Mediation

 Mediation is not about going over the past and deciding who was right.
 It is about finding a way forward to work together more harmoniously in future.

 Mediators do not make suggestions for how you will work together.
-During mediation you will listen to each other’s needs and wishes, and make suggestions for trying to meet your own needs, as well as the other person’s.
+During mediation you will listen to each other’s needs and wishes, and make suggestions for trying to meet your own needs, as well as your colleagues’.
 We are looking for win-win, co-operative solutions.

 Confidentiality

-The content of the mediation sessions is entirely confidential between the mediator and the two participants.
+The content of the mediation sessions is entirely confidential between the mediator and the participants.
 This means your mediator will not be available as a witness in future.
-They will write up your agreements and a copy will be given to the Sponsor, HR and the Mediation Champion.
-This is the only feedback that they will receive from your mediator, other than a general indication of whether the process seems to be going well.
+They will write up your agreements and give a copy will be given to the Sponsor and to HR/OD.
+This is the only feedback that they will receive from Rowan, other than a general indication of whether the process seems to be going well.

 Informed Consent

-Mediation only works if you both want to come together to find ways to improve your working relationship.
+Mediation only works if all participants wants to come together to find ways to improve your working relationship.

 Mediator is impartial

 The mediator does not take sides, nor are they there to judge the merits of the case.
-Their job is to help you both to communicate with each other, so that you can work together better in future.
+Their job is to help you to communicate with your colleague(s), so that you can work together better in future.

 When is Mediation Appropriate?

 Mediation is appropriate at the early stages of a dispute, to prevent conflicts escalating into a formal grievance, disciplinary, or tribunal.
-Equally though, it can be entered into after a formal grievance or disciplinary, when colleagues need to find a new way to work.
+Equally, it can be entered into after a formal grievance or disciplinary, when colleagues need to find a new way to work together.

-Mediation is most likely to resolve a conflict when the parties:
+Mediation is most likely to resolve a conflict when the participants:

 - want a resolution